Welcome to

 Two thirds of

-nature.
-If you've ever wondered how birds fly, you'll find the answers
+in nature.
+If you've ever wondered how birds fly, you'll find the

 Frequently